BezukhVladimir/CODINGAME.PUZZLES/1. Easy/Offset arrays/README.md

 You are given a list of n array definitions and your job is to figure out what number is found in a given index i of an array arr.
 Note that the indexing operations may be nested (in the above example, A[A[-1]] would produce result 3).

 ## Input
-Line 1: An integer n for the number of array assignments Next n lines: One array assignment per line: array_identifier [ first_index .. last_index ] = last_index - first_index + 1 integers separated by space
+Line 1: An integer n for the number of array assignments <br>
+Next n lines: One array assignment per line: array_identifier [ first_index .. last_index ] = last_index - first_index + 1 integers separated by space <br>
 Line n+2: Element to print: arr [ i ]

 ## Output